RBMHTechnology/eventuate-tools/log-viewer/README.md

-   to display 100 events from sequence number 150 on of the `default` log of the application running on host foo.example.com with a akka remote port of 5555 ([configured](http://doc.akka.io/docs/akka/2.4.1/scala/remoting.html#Preparing_your_ActorSystem_for_Remoting) through the configuration variable `akka.remote.netty.tcp.port` of the eventuate application)
+   to display 100 events from sequence number 150 on of the `default` log of the application running on host foo.example.com with a akka remote port of 5555 ([configured](http://doc.akka.io/docs/akka/2.4.1/scala/remoting.html#Preparing_your_ActorSystem_for_Remoting) through the configuration variable `akka.remote.netty.tcp.port` of the Eventuate application)

 If the application jars do not contain a `reference.conf` with the akka configuration for custom serializers you can provide a corresponding file on command line as follows: